-It's definitely wonderful to drive a brand new car home.
+It's wonderful to drive a brand new car home.
 After all, you've been saving for that dream car and counting down the days until you can get behind the wheel.
-However, hold your horses!
-Before you accept the delivery of your new car, you need to take some precautions.
+Before you accept the delivery of your new vehicle, you need to take some precautions.

-Here are a few key points to remember when inspecting and taking delivery of your new car.
+Here are essential key points to remember when inspecting and taking delivery of your new car.